Ivorforce/Monoteny/README.md

 Welcome to the mathemagical land of TenLang!

 TenLang is an experimental language focusing on tensor math.
 It aims to streamline complex syntax, borrowing from modern trends in functional and object-oriented languages.
-Here are some of the main philosophies:

-- Every object and object collection is a broadcastable NDArray.
-  - That includes arrays, sets, dictionaries and tuples.
-- The compiler guarantees NDArray broadcast and lookup safety.
-- All actions on an NDArray broadcast to their atoms, unless specified.
-  - Yes, that includes function calls and member lookups.
+## Philosophy

+### Implicit Object Multiplicity

+In TenLang, every NDArray is treated as if it were an atom.
+At compile time, these operations are translated to appropriate iteration operations.

+There are two exceptions: First, when two NDArrays collide, they are broadcast to each other appropriately.
+Second, with the `@[]` syntax, an object can be referred as an NDArray.

+### Shape Safety

+TenLang aims to guarantee shape, lookup and generally array operations safety.

+There is a reasonable reason no other language has yet attempted this: Shape resolving can be as hard as executing the program itself.
+It seems impossible to devise a system that could possibly cover every use-case.
+Without one, the system quickly falls apart.

+Luckily, by now we know how to solve complex problems in a readable and approachable way.
+It's coding.

+TenLang takes these lessons to heart: Types are resolved with user code at compile time.
+The code itself follows TenLang syntax, so it is unnecessary to learn a separate complicated language.
+I hope this truly covers all (computable) use-cases.

+### Collections Combinations

+In many languages, several independent types of collections exist, e.g. arrays, named tuples (-> 3d points, 2D size) and dictionaries.
+While some implement 'Collection' interfaces to support some number of functions, often algorithms end up being implemented many times.

+In actuality, the only way the aforementioned collections differ is indexing: Arrays use consecutive ints, named tuples use compile-time strings, dictionaries use unconsecutive hashables.

+TenLang interprets this as an opportunity for abstraction: By allowing NDArray dimensions arbitrary indexing, one can cover all these use-cases in the same NDArray, and possibly more!

 ## Roadmap